jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

 The Service Document lists the collections that you can send your notifications to, the mimetypes and the packaging formats that are supported.

-There will only be one collection - this will be the collection for your user account.
+You will have access to a single collection, which will "named" as your PubRouter Account ID.

 You can get the URL for your collection by retrieving the service document, which you can do like this:

     GET /

-This will require you to provide your email and password via HTTP Basic Authentication.
+This will require you to provide your PubRouter credentials: email and password via HTTP Basic Authentication.

 For example, using curl, you might do the following: